Welcome

 The application should state: “An injunction restraining the defendant from removing any building materials from [site address] pending trial or further order.”
 The draft order should:

-• Provide for service, return hearing (if appropriate), and costs.
+• Provide for service, a return hearing, and costs.

 Worked Example 1.3